-45 For a review of PRIs from the United Kingdom's perspective, see Margaret Bolton, "Foundations and Social Investment, making money work harder in order to achieve more," Esmée Fairbairn Foundation, London, October 2005); Margaret Bolton "Foundations and Social Investment in Europe Survey Report," European Foundation Centre, AISBL, Belgium, 2006.
+44 For a review of PRIs from the United Kingdom's perspective, see Margaret Bolton, "Foundations and Social Investment, making money work harder in order to achieve more," Esmée Fairbairn Foundation, London, October 2005); Margaret Bolton "Foundations and Social Investment in Europe Survey Report," European Foundation Centre, AISBL, Belgium, 2006.
 See also "Canadian Socially Responsible Investment Review 2006", The Social Investment Organization, March 2007.

-use of charitable assets.
-Thus, a PRI made to a qualified donee would be acceptable, while a PRI made to a non-qualified donee, such as a for-profit organization, would not.46
+of charitable assets.
+Thus, a PRI made to a qualified donee would be acceptable, while a PRI made to a non-qualified donee, such as a for-profit organization, would not.45

-Furthermore, the CED Guide indicates that trust law would require that a charity be authorized by its objects to confer a benefit (such as a PRI) on another entity.47 Other provincial statutes may also limit PRI in Canada, such as provincial investment statutes and the Charitable Gifts Act (Ontario)48 (which limits charities in Ontario to hold no more than 10% of a business).49 Whether a PRI may be counted toward a registered charity's disbursement quota may also be a limiting factor.50 b) Activities that do not amount to "carrying on" business activities
+Furthermore, the CED Guide indicates that trust law would require that a charity be authorized by its objects to confer a benefit (such as a PRI) on another entity.
+46 Other provincial statutes may also limit PRI in Canada, such as provincial investment statutes and the Charitable Gifts Act (Ontario) 47 (which limits charities in Ontario to hold no more than 10% of a business).
+48 Whether a PRI may be counted toward a registered charity's disbursement quota may also be a limiting factor.
+49 ii) Activities that do not amount to "carrying on" business activities

 Other than activities that are not "businesses", activities that are engaged by charities that do not amount to the "carrying on" a business are also not subject to CRA's guidelines for related businesses.
 The ITA does not define what "carrying on" means.
-At common law, the phrase "carrying on" implies continuing activity.51 CRA's policy on related business therefore indicates that "carrying on" a business implies that the commercial activity is a continuous or regular operation.52 Therefore, a charity may engage in occasional business activities, as long as they are not conducted in a continuing nature.
-CRA has clarified that "on the one hand, a one-time sponsorship deal would not generally be considered to represent the 'carrying on' of a business" but "on the other hand, making sales or providing services on a regular daily or even weekly basis, with the operation requiring ongoing care and attention, would likely be viewed as 'carrying on' a business."53 There are two types of activities that fall within this category of discussion, namely fundraising activities and investments.
+At common law, the phrase "carrying on" implies continuing activity.
+50 CRA's policy on related business therefore indicates that "carrying on" a business implies that the commercial activity is a continuous or regular operation.
+51 Therefore, a charity may engage in occasional business activities, as long as they are not conducted in a continuing nature.
+CRA has clarified that "on the one hand, a one-time sponsorship deal would not generally be considered to represent the 'carrying on' of a business" but "on the other hand, making sales or providing services on a regular daily or even weekly basis, with the operation requiring ongoing care and attention, would likely be viewed as 'carrying on' a business."
+There are two types of activities that fall within this category of discussion, namely fundraising activities and investments.

 CRA's position is that most fundraising activities are "business" activities, but they are usually not affected by the related business provisions because they do not amount to "carrying on" a business.
+However, CRA recognizes that even if fundraising events are business activities, they would not amount to "carrying on" a business, considering that a fundraising event has clear "start" and "end"

-47 Ibid. .
+46 Ibid. .

-48 R.S.O.
+47 R.S.O.
 1990, c.
 C.8.

-49 See section B2 below on issues involving complying with provincial investment legislation.
+48 See section B1b) below on issues involving complying with provincial investment legislation.

-50 Supra note 38 at 13.
-See section B1d) below on disbursement quota requirement on registered charities.
+49 Supra note 28 at 13.
+See section B1a)iv) below on disbursement quota requirement on registered charities.

-51 Krishna, supra note 31, at 1370-1371 and Tara Exploration & Dev.
+50 Krishna, supra note 30, at 1370-1371 and Tara Exploration & Dev.
 Co. v.
 M.N.R., [1970] C.T.C.
 557 at 567, 70 D.T.C.
 6370 at 6376 (Ex.
 Ct.).